 Enjoy touring the sanctuary, the jungle safari, and the Shiroli Peak viewpoint inside the Tiger Reserve, watch the birds (I hope you spot the Great Indian Hornbill), and if you’re lucky you’ll spot an exotic fauna!

-3. Supa Dam’s Backwaters
+3. Supa Dam Backwaters

-While this isn’t the most exciting of the attractions, it’s a great way to end your day and another place to visit in Dandeli.
+Best places to visit in Dandeli – While this isn’t the most exciting of the attractions, it’s a great way to end your day and another place to visit in Dandeli.
 This is a viewpoint, a curved stretch where vehicles aren’t allowed and can get a view over the backwaters of the Supa Dam.
 It’s a road built in a curve and elevated with large stones on either side.

 There’s no entry fee to enter the backwaters here as far as I’m concerned.